dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 **Use cases:**
 - As a father I want to lock up 5 ether for my new born.
-- As a father I want to make sure my son won't be able to unlock the ether before he is 21
+- As a father I want to make sure: my son won't be able to unlock the ether before he is 21
-- As a father I want to make sure if the beneficiary had lost the private key he can still unlock the funds.
+- As a father I want to make sure: if my son lost his private key he can still unlock the funds.
-- As a father I want to make sure if the return of investment is +100x this condions are met:
+- As a father I want to make sure: if the return of investment is +100x this condions are executed:
     1. Only 10% of ether gets unlocked at 21
     2. A passive income contracts release 1/100th of ether every month (PassiveIncome.sol)